Joseph Kony: Indictment

 In October 2006, the ICC announced that arrest warrants had been issued for five members of the Lord's Resistance Army for crimes against humanity following a sealed indictment.
-On the next day, Ugandan defense minister Amama Mbabazi revealed that the warrants include Kony, his deputy Vincent Otti, and LRA commanders Raska Lukwiya, Okot Odhiambo, and Dominic Ongwen.
-The Ugandan army killed Lukwiya on 12 August 2006.
+The next day, Ugandan defense minister Amama Mbabazi revealed that the warrants include Kony, his deputy Vincent Otti, and LRA commanders Raska Lukwiya, Okot Odhiambo, and Dominic Ongwen.
+The Ugandan army killed Lukwiya in August 2006.

-The BBC received information that Otti had been killed on 2 October 2007, at Kony's home.
+The BBC received information that Otti had been killed in October 2007, at Kony's home.
 In November 2006, Kony met Jan Egeland, the UN Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator.
 Journeyman Pictures released a 2006 interview with Kony in which he proclaims: "I am a freedom fighter, not a terrorist."
 He told Reuters: "We don't have any children.
 We only have combatants."

-Prosecutors at the ICC applied for an in absentia hearing to confirm the charges against Kony in November 2022, and in 2024 the hearing was scheduled for 15 October.
-Kony will be represented by a court-appointed lawyer if he has not been captured when the hearing, the first of its kind to take place at the ICC, takes place.
+In November 2022, prosecutors at the ICC applied for an in absentia hearing to confirm the charges against Kony.
+In 2024, the hearing was scheduled for 15 October.
+Kony will be represented by a court-appointed lawyer if he has not been captured when the hearing, the first of its kind to take place at the ICC..

-On April 17, 2025, the Office of the Prosecutor at the ICC submitted an updated document with the charges.
-It states that Joseph Kony is suspected of 39 counts of war crimes and crimes against humanity, which he is believed to have committed between July 1, 2002, and December 31, 2005, in northern Uganda.
-The ICC began hearing Kony's charges on 9 September 2025.
+In April 2025, the Office of the Prosecutor at the ICC submitted an updated document with the charges.
+It states that Joseph Kony is suspected of 39 counts of war crimes and crimes against humanity, which he is believed to have committed between July 2002, and December 2005, in northern Uganda.
+The ICC began hearing Kony's charges in September 2025.